-There are many different symptoms you can look for to find out if you have Blepharitis or eyelid inflammation.
-Some of these symptoms are more severe than others, and sometimes a person won’t experience any of these symptoms at all.
+There are many symptoms that may signal the presence of blepharitis or eyelid inflammation.
+Some of these symptoms are more severe than others, and sometimes a person will not experience any of these symptoms at all.
 The most common symptoms include:

 Types of Blepharitis

-Anterior Blepharitis – This type affects the outside front edge of the eyelid, where the eyelashes connect to the eyelid and is usually caused by bacteria (staphylococcal blepharits) or dandruff of the scalp and eyebrows (seborrheic blepharitis).
-Less commonly it could be due to allergies or an infestation of the eyelashes.
+Anterior Blepharitis: This type affects the outside front edge of the eyelid, where the eyelashes grow, and is usually caused by bacteria (staphylococcal blepharitis) or dandruff of the scalp and eyebrows (seborrheic blepharitis).
+In rarer cases, it is caused by allergies or an infestation of the eyelashes by mites or lice.